AMR2010M/AMR2010M/README.md

 - 👋 Hi, I’m amr Khaled kilany
 - 👀 I’m interested in web and app development
-- 💓i can make any frontend website or small app or photo design for you for Free ✨⭐
+- 💓i can make any frontend website or small app for you for Free ✨⭐
 - 😇 avaiable only in 🌞⛱️ summer
 - 🌱 I’m currently learning php and backend langugrs
 -